-While the $500m of ABS Notes have a five-year revolving term, Colony Capital (DigitalBridge) intends to keep them as a permanent source of capital.
+While the $500m of ABS Notes have a five-year revolving term, DigitalBridge intends to keep them as a permanent source of capital.

 Therefore, the collateral supporting these Notes is of paramount importance.
-Notably, Colony Capital has contributed two distinct sources of collateral: i) management fees, which are cash flow and ii) balance sheet investments, which provide additional security.
+Notably, the company has contributed two distinct sources of collateral: i) management fees, which are cash flow and ii) balance sheet investments, which provide additional security.

 As outlined below, DigitalBridge’s proposed $500m securitization is supported by ~$148m of management fee collateral per year.
 Additionally, the firm’s balance sheet contributes another $739m in digital net carrying value as collateral.

-Overall, Colony Capital’s management fee collateral will rise to ~$148m per year, pro forma for the closing of ongoing fundraisings.
+Overall, DigitalBridge’s management fee collateral will rise to ~$148m per year, pro forma for the closing of ongoing fundraisings.
 Below we decompose this figure by separating in-place fees from anticipated fees: